davidiw/Grid-Appliance/griduser/README.txt

 Step 2: Open and power on the Grid-Appliance with the above installed VMware
         product by double-clicking the VMware configuration file Step 3: Start the virtual Machine (VM)
-Step 4: Log in as user condor
+Step 4: Log in as user griduser
         The initial password is: password
         You will be prompted immediately to change this password.